 Who is the Customer: Hello, friends welcome to all of you.
 In today’s post, I am going to give you information.
-About the customer If you are a marketer.
+About the customer

 Or are you doing any business?
 So you need to know about the customer.
 In this post, I will give you information about Institutional customers and Non-Institutional Customers.

 Along with this, you will also come to know about the classification of customers, so let’s move the post forward.
 Get more information.

 The customer and buyer receiver of the company’s offer are called the customer.
 Many times they are not in this book as a buyer.
 Who is the Customer

 Both customers and buyers are said to be equal.
 Although there may be some differences.
 It can be a group of individuals or an organization.

 Exchanges are the second part of the process.
 They have realized the usefulness of the agriculture proposals. and are ready to exchange with value.
 Who is the Customer

 Which they need.
 And the utility of agricultural products makes their willingness to exchange possible.